Sweet Statistics: Jelly Bean Data Analysis

 Did you know that National Jelly Bean Day is observed every year on April 22nd?
 Sounds like a great day for jelly bean math lessons!
 I’ll admit that until a few years ago, I didn’t see the value in jelly bean math activities, especially in the upper elementary classroom.
 Sure, sorting jelly beans and graphing them by color is fun, but who has time for “fun” holiday activities when you have a rigorous curriculum to teach?

 But that was before I realized that you can do a whole lot more with jelly beans than just graph them!
-In fact, you can turn a fun candy-themed lesson into a powerful learning activity just by sneaking in some challenging academic content!
+In fact, you can turn a fun candy-themed lesson into a powerful learning activity by sneaking in some challenging academic content!

-The basic activity directions, printables, and a class data chart are included in my April Activities for Upper Elementary pack.
-Here are 5 more ways to dig even deeper into that lesson.
+If you’d like to try this activity with your students, you can find step by step directions, ready-to-use printables, and a class data chart in my April Activities for Upper Elementary pack.

-Jelly Bean Egg Challenge is a great lesson for the week before Easter, but it would also be a terrific lesson for National Jelly Bean Day which falls on April 22nd.
+Jelly Bean Egg Challenge is a great lesson for the week before Easter, and it’s also a terrific way to celebrate National Jelly Bean Day on April 22nd.
 What’s the sweetest part of the lesson?
 Eating the jelly beans at the end, of course!
 Enjoy!